TinfoilHat0/Learning-to-Reweight-Examples-for-Robust-Deep-Learning-with-PyTorch-Higher/README.md

 Simply see the notebook for my implementation.

-I was able to replicate the imbalanced MNIST experiment from the paper.Orange is baseline, blue is the method from paper.
+I was able to replicate the imbalanced MNIST experiment from the paper.
+Orange is the baseline, blue is the method from paper.

 <img src="results.png" width="600" />